dgrapov/CIRgetR/README.md

 CIRgetR
 =======

-R interface for chemical identifier translation through the to the Chemical Identifier Resolver (CIR) by the CADD Group at the NCI/NIH.
+R interface for chemical identifier translation through the Chemical Identifier Resolver (CIR) by the CADD Group at the NCI/NIH.